GT3CH1/DestinyResourceConverter/README.md

 * [ ] A way to save-to a location
 * [ ] An icon
 * [ ] Refactor the code base to make it much less ugly.

+## Issue Reporting / Feature request
+Please make an issue in the Issues page.